 Independent dog wash stations are really great.
 Especially when you have a “German Shedder” or other type of dog that sheds a lot, it really saves on post bath cleanup.
 But alas, a bath is a bath, and our dog wash experiences are typically uncomfortable.
 Not for me, for Watson.
 Even though he had been up and working early, playing all morning and had a full belly, he was annoyed.
 (You wouldn’t think that pouting was a common behavior for a male German Shepherd.
 Maybe he’s spoiled.
 Could be.)
 At any rate, he made it a point to let me know this experience was an insult to his canine manhood, and refused to look at me or respond to me at all while he was getting soaped up, scrubbed and rinsed..

-I have used Murphy’s Oil Soap to shampoo my dogs for years.
+I have used Murphy’s Oil Soap to wash my dogs for years.
 It is non-toxic, biodegradable, phosphate-free, U.S. EPA “Design for the Environment” Certified, and is made from 98% naturally derived ingredients.
 And cheap.
 I really don’t know what’s in it, and I don’t care, all I know is that it’s safe, it smells amazing, and it makes his coat soft and gorgeous.

 We have a few small ponds on our property…one of them is a small frog pond that is filled with enormous bullfrogs.
 It is also filled with rotting organic matter in brackish water, an olfactory and sensory magnet that attracts Watson like flies to honey.
 So on those occasions when he’s really filthy, I use the Murphy’s Oil Soap to clean him tip to tail.